 For many types of lymphoma, the risk of your lymphoma relapsing lowers as time goes on.
 After 2 years or more, you may be discharged to the care of your GP.
 Your GP can refer you back to your lymphoma team at any point if necessary.

 You will be followed-up as normal by your HIV clinic.

 If you would like to talk to other people in a similar situation, there are local support groups and online forums for people with HIV.
-Lymphoma Action offers support groups and an online community forum for anyone who has lymphoma, including people who also have a diagnosis of HIV.
+Lymphoma Action offers support groups and a closed Facebook Support Group for anyone who has lymphoma, including people who also have a diagnosis of HIV.